geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 ----------------------

 This example uses a graphic stroke along with dash arrays to create a "dot and space" line type.
-Without using the dash array the lines would be densely populated with subsequent dots, each one touching the previous one.
+Without using the dash array the lines would be densely populated with dots, each one touching the previous one.

 Adding the dash array specification allows to control the amount of space between one symbol and the next one.

-.. note:: This example is not likely to work with other systems supporting SLD.
-While the SLD is perfectly compliant we are not aware of other systems allowing to combine the usage of ``dasharray`` and graphics strokes (the SLD specification does not say what this combination is supposed to produce).

 .. figure:: images/line_dashspace.png
    :align: center